Using Jupyter Notebook extensions¶

 conda remove nb_conda

-nb_conda or any other one of the four extensions uninstalls all four.
+nb_conda or any other 1 of the 4 extensions uninstalls all 4.

 To disable Jupyter Notebook extensions individually without uninstalling them, run: